Relintai/pandemonium_engine_docs/getting_started/introduction/learning_new_features.rst

 from the 2D and 3D getting started series, it does not contain tutorials to implement specific game genres.
-If you're looking for a tutorial about creating a role-playing game, a platformer, or other, please see :ref:`doc_community_tutorials`, which lists content made by the Godot community.
+If you're looking for a tutorial about creating a role-playing game, a platformer, or other, please see `doc_community_tutorials`, which lists content made by the Godot community.